5jt/dyalog-cookbook/manuscript/02 Structure.md

 A>
 A> APL code is very compact, teams are typically small, and work on APL applications tends to be very oriented towards functions rather than modules.
 A>
-A> Other aspects of working in APL impact the importance of features of the SCM that you use. acre is an excellent alternative to Git etc., and it is available as Open Source; we will discuss acre in its own appendix.
+A> Other aspects of working in APL impact the importance of features of the SCM that you use. acre is an excellent alternative to Git etc., and it is available as Open Source; we will discuss acre in its own appendix. ⍝TODO⍝

 Whichever SCM you use (we used GitHub for writing this book and the code in it) your source code will comprise class and namespace scripts (DYALOGs) for the application.
 The help system will be an ordinary --- non-scripted --- namespace.
 We us a _build script_ (DYAPP) to assemble the application as well as the development environment.